songster-sa/aws-sw-arch-associate-notes/readme.md

 - u can SSO to all ec2 instance joined to your AD domain - using AD Connectors (directory gateway)
 - What is AD - users, groups, policies, LDAP and DNS, kerberos auth, high availability
 - AWS managed Microsoft AD Domain Controllers - run on windows - in multi AZ (default 2)
+    - has MFA
     - extend aws AD to on-premise AD using AD Trust
     - u have to take care of only the data eg users, groups, policies, scaling DC, AD Trust, LDAPS (certificate authority), federation
     - aws takes of - multi AZ, patching, snapshot and restore, instance rotation
+- AD connector - Directory Gateway (proxy) - users are all managed in the on-premise AD
-- Simple AD
+- Simple AD - stand alone
-    - basic AD features
+    - basic AD features (api)
     - small <=500 users, large <=5000 users
     - does not support AD Trust
+    - no on-premise AD
-- CLoud Directory - fully managed directory-based store for developers
+- Cloud Directory - fully managed directory-based store for developers
     - for apps which create/use/work with org charts, catalogs, registries
     - not AD compatible

 ## AWS Resource Access Manager
-- share resource access across aws accounts
+- share resource access across aws accounts (within organisation)
-- App Mesh, Aurora, CodeBuild, EC2, EC2 image builder, License manager, Resource Groups, Route 53
+- App Mesh, Aurora, CodeBuild, EC2, EC2 image builder, License manager, Resource Groups, Route 53, Transit gateway
 - use RAM in account 1 - share - go in RAM account 2 - accept the invitation to share
 - only share access - cannot change the resource - so clone DB in own account to use
+- eg vpc subnet - share n/w access - access each other using private IPs

 ## AWS SSO
-- SSO for all aws accounts + external apps (office, salesforce etc)
+- SSO for all aws accounts + external apps (office, salesforce, slack, dropbox etc)
-- integrate with on-premise AD, or any SAML provider
+- integrate with on-premise AD, or any SAML2.0 provider
 - all logins recorded in Cloud Trail
 - use existing identities to login various apps